AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-setup-data-hub-users.md

 Add the groups that you created in AVEVA Connect to AVEVA Data Hub.
 Then assign one or more roles to the groups.
 For instructions, see <xref:map-group-adh>.

-**Step 3C: Manage permissions**
+**Step 3C: Manage namespace permissions**

+Assign namespace permissions to each user role using the **Namespace Settings** window.
+For instructions, see <xref:namespaces-manage-permissions>.

+**Step 3D: Manage resource permissions**

-Assign permissions to each user role for system resources using the **Manage Permissions** window.
+Assign permissions for system resources to each user role using the **Manage Permissions** window.
 For instructions, see <xref:permissions-management>.